 Every year, thousands of expats move to The Hague with its many international and governmental organizations.
-I lived in The Hague for more than 20 years and know The Hague inside out.
-I have also asked dozens of friends in The Hague which neighborhoods in The Hague would be the best neighborhoods for expat families?
+I lived in The Hague for over 20 years and know The Hague inside out.
+I have also asked dozens of friends in The Hague which neighborhoods in The Hague would be the best neighborhoods for expat families.

 The 11 best neighborhoods in The Hague or villages close to The Hague for expats to live in are: